-Rustic, hearty, and deeply comforting spicy vegan soup with tofu chorizo, chickpeas, potatoes, and kale.
-This flavor-packed, full meal in a bowl is perfect for chilly days, but so good you may crave it year-round.
-Gluten-free.
+Vegan chorizo potato soup is rustic, hearty, and deeply comforting!
+Made with tofu chorizo, chickpeas, potatoes, and kale, it's a flavor-packed, full meal in a bowl.
+Perfect for chilly days but so good you'll crave it year-round!
+Gluten-free and oil-free options.

 This soup has pretty much everything I crave.
 Spicy broth, vegan chorizo, loads of spices, mushrooms, kale, garlic, potatoes.
 It's soul-warming, and I already know I'll be making many, many more batches over the next few chilly months.

 If you love comforting, flavor-packed soups like this one, don't miss this Lentil Cabbage Soup.